Noah180/test123/rpc.md

 ## getaccountaddress

-returns the current qtum address for receiving payments to this account
+returns the current qtum address for receiving payments to this account, (Deprecated, will be removed in V0.18.
+To use this command, start qtumd with -deprecatedrpc=accounts)

 #### Example:
     ./qtum-cli getaccountaddress